paul-leonard/city_explorer_api/README.md

 Finish time: 1:48 plus hopefully only ten minutes to deploy to heroku and test

 Actual time needed to complete: 1:05

+## Number and name of feature: Lab8 Feature 1 - Set up repo for SQL tables and make one

+Estimate of time needed to complete: 1 hour

+Start time:  10:40

+Finish time: 12:10

+Actual time needed to complete: 1:30